lupyuen/lupyuen.github.io/src/plic.md

 # Star64 vs QEMU Serial I/O

-_Earlier we said that Star64 NuttX couldn't print to Serial Output.
+_Earlier we said that NuttX Star64 couldn't print to Serial Console.
 Why?_

 Let's observe the __Star64 Debug Log__ (and compare with QEMU Log)...